SuperOfficeDocs/superoffice-docs/docs/en/admin/lists/learn/create-email-template.md

 3. Move the file to the *\so\_arc\template* folder.

-4. Open SuperOffice Settings and maintenance.
+4. Open Settings and maintenance.

 5. Open the **Lists** screen.